QuarkNerd/blog/cprice/_posts/2015-11-02-improving-low-barrel-performance.md

   - Flux
 ---

-While d3fc embraces the philosophy of simplicity over performance, there's no point in a chart with lousy performance.
+While [d3fc](http://d3fc.io) (a toolkit of charting components built in the d3 style) embraces the philosophy of simplicity over performance, there's no point in creating a chart with lousy performance.
 In this post I'll run through some of the tips and tricks for squeezing the best performance out of d3fc without compromising on its flexibility.

-# What are we aiming for?
+## What are we aiming for?

 The holy grail of any visualisation in the browser is to achieve 60 frames per second.
 Without relying on exotic tricks that's around the framerate that we (humans) perceive as continuous motion, and through no strange coincidence, the maximum framerate the browser will render at.
 There are two things worthing of note -